alvaroandresgarayromero/designpatternsheeet/sandbox/aws/README.rst

 each AWS project sub-directory will have their own terraform, and app folder.

 1. To begin, go to the desired AWS project
+    For example, let's run the encryption project

     .. code-block:: bash

-        # for example, let's go to encryption
         root@5976e1426a62:/app/sandbox/aws# cd encryption
         root@5976e1426a62:/app/sandbox/aws/encryption#